fdcl-gwu/aruco-markers/README.md

 cmake ../
 make

-# below command is accurate only if you used the same parameters when you generated the markers
+# Below command is accurate only if you used the same parameters when you generated the markers.
-# if you changed any of them, change below arguments accordingly
+# If you changed any of them, change below arguments accordingly.
 ./camera_calibration -d=16 -dp=../detector_params.yml -h=2 -w=4 -l=<side length of a single marker (in meters)> -s=<separation between two consecutive markers in the grid (in meters)> ../../calibration_params.yml
 ```